Bishwas-Cdy/Project_1/README.txt

 MINIMUM:
 - Python 3.8+
 - 2 GB RAM
-- 500 MB disk space
+- 100 MB disk space (plus 72 MB for models)
 - CPU is fine (no GPU needed for inference!)

 RECOMMENDED: